Best cheap smart trainers 2025: get connected without the cost

 What makes a trainer smart?

-To be useful, a trainer has to offer variable resistance.
-Yes, you can spin away and varying your cadence will give you some training benefits, but working against varying resistance will give you more.
+A trainer has to offer variable resistance to be useful.
+Yes, spinning away and varying your cadence will give you some training benefits, but working against varying resistance will give you more.

 A non-smart trainer will give you an adjustment knob to up or reduce the resistance yourself.
-But a smart trainer will vary resistance automatically, which opens up a much more interesting experience when you link your trainer up to Zwift, Wahoo X or any one of a number of indoor training apps.
+However, a smart trainer will vary resistance automatically, opening up a much more interesting experience when you link your trainer up to Zwift, Wahoo X or any indoor training apps.

 The cheapest smart trainers are usually wheel-on options.
-They have the advantage that you can just anchor your bike in the trainer and start to ride.
-But among their disadvantages is that the trainer can wear through a rear tyre quickly, so you may need a harder compound indoor cycling tyre.
-The power measurement is likely to be less accurate than a direct drive model too.
+They have the advantage that you can just anchor your bike in the trainer and start to ride with very little intervention from you.
+Among their disadvantages is that the trainer can wear through a rear tyre quickly, so you may need a harder compound indoor cycling tyre.
+The power measurement is likely to be less accurate than a direct-drive model, too.

-A cheap direct drive trainer will give you more reliable power figures.
-Although it probably won't be as accurate as a premium model, a figure of +/- 3 per cent in power readings isn't going to make a lot of difference to your training and racing.
-You'll have to buy a cassette to hook up to your bike, but you'll save wear on your rear tyre.
+A cheap, direct-drive trainer will give you more reliable power figures.
+Although it probably won't be as accurate as premium models.
+For most, a figure of +/-3 per cent in power readings isn't going to make a lot of difference to your training or racing, but you might have to do a little math just to make sure you stay on track.
+Some mechanical intervention is needed, though, and this might be daunting to some.
+You will need to buy a cassette and fit it, as well as remove the rear wheel and make sure it's fitted in the trainer correctly, but you'll save wear on your rear tyre.

 What more do I get from a premium smart trainer?